DimitriPalmer22/Studio-Docs/Game 1/Game 1.md

 # Overview

 This game centers around the player feeling *cool*.
+With everything the player does, they should be aura farming.
+The game should be a power trip.